 How to submit a demo to a Record label

-At the end of the day, the result will be the same, you will get a professionally made track under your name with all the commercial rights to it.
-And you won’t have to worry about quality because everything will be mixed and mastered at a high level.
-This way you will increase your chances of signing with a label.
-If this option works for you, go toOur Store, choose the track you like, and move on to the next step of sending the track to the label.
+The result will be the same: you will get a professionally made track under your name with all the commercial rights to it.
+You won’t have to worry about quality because everything will be done at a high level.
+This way you will get a good chance to sign with a label.
+If this option is ok for you, go toOur Store, choose the track you like, and move on to the next step of sending the track to the record label.

 Photos and bio

-Go through a list of labels
+Create your list of record labels

-Write an email and send your demo
+Send an email with your demo

 When all is done, re-read your letter, checking if all the links are correct and working.
 Now you can send a letter.

-- Follow the record label demo submission policy
+- Follow the submission policy;

-- Write short, personalized emails
+- Write short, personalized letters;

 So, be patient, keep trying, and improve.
 You will definitely see the results if you continue working hard.
 Good luck!